reactabular/reactabular/docs/sort/introduction.md

-Reactabular comes with sorting helpers.
+Reactabular comes with sorting helpers that make it possible to manage sorting related classes and to sort data based on them.

 The general workflow is as follows:

 1. Set up the sort transform.
 Its purpose is to track when the user requests sorting and render possibly matching sorting condition as a class for styling.
 2. Set up a sort helper.
 There are helpers for sorting per one column and one for sorting per multiple columns.
 The helpers handle managing sorting conditions and actual sorting.
 If you have a back-end, you can skip the latter.
 3. Sort the data before rendering.
 4. Feed the sorted data to a `Table`.

+**Example:**

 ```react
 <SortTable />